LACMIP/emu/docs/_documentation/typecollection.md

  *Field* | *On the Invert.
 Paleo. tab...*
    --- | ---
    *Locality* & *Cat.
-No.* | Verify that the LACMIP locality and catalog numbers listed on the catalog record matche the locality number painted on the specimen in white paint, as well as what's on the specimen's old label(s) in its box.
-You may need to open the corresponding Sites record (use the blue arrow) for comparison.
-While mismatches are uncommon, immediately alert the Collections Manager if you find one.
+No.* | Verify that the LACMIP locality and catalog numbers listed on the catalog record match the locality number painted on the specimen in white paint, as well as what's on the specimen's old label(s) in its box.
+(Reminder: This is what a [locality number]({{ site.baseurl }}/documentation/assets/images/catalogue_localitynumbers.jpg) looks like and this is what a [catalog number]({{ site.baseurl }}/documentation/assets/images/cataloging_edits2.jpg) looks like.)
+You may need to open the corresponding Sites record (use the blue arrow to open it) to compare.
+While mismatches are uncommon, immediately alert the collections staff if you find one.
    *Lot Count* | Refers to the number of individual specimens with the same type number.
 In the type collection, this value is typically "1".
 However, occasionally there will be more than one fossil with the same type number in a lot.
 In that case, update the lot count to reflect the true number of specimens.
 Refer to the (guidelines for counting)({{ site.baseurl }}/documentation/digitizing/#counting) and ask for help if you're still unsure.
 Do not count synthetic objects (like rubber peels) that may be left in the box.
    *Disposition* | <img src="{{ site.baseurl }}/assets/images/catalogue_lotremarks_loan.png" alt="" width="500"/>{: .align-center} A dropdown menu with options to note the physical state of a specimen lot.
 For the vast majority of specimens, you will verify that they are in the collection by choosing "in collection".
 If you encounter an empty box, a specimen may be missing or on loan, and the disposition should be changed to indicate this.
 If the specimen is missing, transcribe any relevant notes in the box into *Lot Remarks* (for example, "MISSING 02/17/70 ECW).
 Likewise, if a specimen is on loan, transcribe any relevant infomration at your disposal into the *Lot Remarks* in this format: "On loan to [name], [affiliation] (YYYY-MM-DD) (email).
 Verify with the Collections Manager if the correct disposition is not readily apparent.
    *P/CP* | Refers to "part" and counterpart" and is typically used for compression fossils and concretions.
 If both parts are presents, check this box and make sure the *Lot Count* is also updated accordingly.